ccampo133/akka_streams_vs_rx_reactor/README.md

 convert it to `CompletableFuture` and use `join` to block the calling thread.
 This is important here as this code is executed in context of a _JUnit_ test.
-Remember that the stream is run using actors in the `ActorSystem` which is using it's own _dispacher_/thread pool to do that.
+Remember that the stream is run using actors in the `ActorSystem` which is using its own _dispacher_/thread pool to do that.
 If we didn't synchronize here then it's possible that the _JUnit_ thread finishes before the stream finishes execution (or before it even started!).